 Here’s a more detailed look at the Chase Ink Business Cash card’s major features:

 Just as there are more nonprofit organizations than we can name in one article, it seems that there are more American Express business credit cards than we can list.
 But if you’re looking for a cash back option in particular, look toward the American Express Blue Business Cash as your nonprofit credit card of choice.

 You can redeem your rewards once you’ve earned just $25.
 Bank of America also offers account management tools, travel and emergency services, fraud monitoring, and zero liability fraud protection for unauthorized transactions.

-Plus, if you’re enrolled in the bank’s Business Advantage Relationship Rewards program, you can earn even greater rewards on your card—B of A loyalists earn an added 25%-75% rewards bonus on every eligible purchase.
+Plus, if you’re enrolled in the bank’s Preferred Rewards for Business program, you can earn even greater rewards on your card—BofA loyalists earn an added 25% to 75% rewards bonus on every eligible purchase.

 The Capital One Spark Miles Select for Business credit card is the rewards counterpart to the Capital One Spark Cash Select for Business card mentioned above.
 So, if your nonprofit requires constant travel (which may be true if your organization addresses overseas issues)—but you like Capital One Spark’s no-fuss rewards program and no annual fee—look into their Miles Select card instead.

 With this card, you’ll get a flat rate of 1.5x miles back per dollar on every purchase, with no limit to the amount of miles you can earn.
 Plus, you’ll get a one-time signup bonus of 20,000 miles, which equals $200 in travel, after you’ve spent $3,000 on purchases within the first three months of opening your account.
 And since this is a travel-friendly card, you won’t need to pay a foreign transaction fee.
 Employee cards are also available at no additional cost, enabling you to earn rewards for purchases made on their cards.